 Image Credit: Krystle Cole

 You need no experience and only four inexpensive materials to varnish your canvas print, and it will be looking like a high-dollar piece of fine art in no time.
-In this article, we will walk you through the steps needed to varnish your custom canvas print.
+The best part is that it is such a simple project that you can do it yourself.
+We will walk you through the steps needed to varnish your custom canvas print.
+The best part is that this process is scalable and can be applied to our canvas collages, wall displays, and triptychs too!

 Assuming you have already received your personalized canvas print, there are only four key materials.